A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Model and hypergraph structure

 \section{Model and hypergraph structure}

-This section provides the notation and a description of the hypergraph model used to define the proposed distributed SPA Gibbs sampler.
+This section provides the notation and a description of the hypergraph model used to define the proposed distributed SGS.
 It gives a formal description of the proposed distributed computing strategy, which exploits the structure of the linear operator $\Db$ and a separability assumption on the functions involved in~\eqref{eq:dist-SPA}.
-Notation are summarized in Tables~\ref{table:notation-hypergraph} and~\ref{table:notation2-hypergraph}, and illustrated on a simple example in \Cref{fig:opsplitting}.
+Notation is summarized in Tables~\ref{table:notation-hypergraph} and~\ref{table:notation2-hypergraph}, and illustrated on a simple example in \Cref{fig:opsplitting}.